Vinča culture: Subsistence

 Most people in Vinča settlements would have been occupied with the provision of food.
 They practised a mixed subsistence economy where agriculture, animal husbandry and hunting and foraging all contributed to the diet of the growing Vinča population.
 Compared to earlier cultures of the First Temperate Neolithic (FTN) these practices were intensified, with increasing specialisation on high-yield cereal crops and the secondary products of domesticated animals, consistent with the increased population density.
+In the late Vinča period (Vinča D; c.
+4850-4500 cal BC) the first toggling harpoon appeared.

 Vinča agriculture introduced common wheat, oat and flax to temperate Europe, and made greater use of barley than the cultures of the FTN.
 These innovations increased crop yields and allowed the manufacture of clothes made from plant textiles as well as animal products (i.e. leather and wool).
 There is indirect evidence that Vinča farmers made use of the cattle-driven plough, which would have had a major effect on the amount of human labour required for agriculture as well as opening up new area of land for farming.
 Many of the largest Vinča sites occupy regions dominated by soil types that would have required ploughing.

 Areas with less arable potential were exploited through transhumant pastoralism, where groups from the lowland villages moved their livestock to nearby upland areas on a seasonal basis.
 Cattle were more important than sheep and goats in Vinča herds and, in comparison to the cultures of the FTN, livestock was increasingly kept for milk, leather and as draft animals, rather than solely for meat.
 Seasonal movement to upland areas was also motivated by the exploitation of stone and mineral resources.
-Where these were especially rich permanent upland settlements were established, which would have relied more heavily on pastoralism for subsistence.
+Where these especially rich permanent upland settlements were established, people would have relied more heavily on pastoralism for subsistence.

 Although increasingly focused on domesticated plants and animals, the Vinča subsistence economy still made use of wild food resources.
-The hunting of deer, boar and aurochs, fishing of carp and catfish, shell-collecting, fowling and foraging of wild cereals, forest fruits and nuts made up a significant part of the diet at some Vinča sites.
-These, however, were in the minority; settlements were invariably located with agricultural rather than wild food potential in mind, and wild resources were usually underexploited unless the area was low in arable productivity.
+The hunting of deer, boar and aurochs, fishing of carp and catfish, shell-collecting, fowling and foraging of wild cereals, forest fruits and nuts provided for a significant part of the diet at some Vinča sites.
+These, however, were in the minority; settlements were largely located with agricultural rather than wild food potential in mind, and wild resources were usually underexploited unless the area was low in arable productivity.